Degree Type: B.A.S.

 |IND4520||Digital Portfolio Design for the Interior Designer|

-Using the latest digital technologies and software, students will learn essential skills in creating a digital portfolio for prospective employers and clients.
+Using the latest digital technologies and software, students will learn essential employability skills in creating a digital portfolio for prospective employers and clients.
 Topics such as digital photography, importing images and creating a website will be explored.
-This is a capstone course which must be completed with a grade of "C" or higher.
+This senior course must be completed with a grade of “C” or higher.

 |IND4948||Senior Interior Design Internship|

 Prior to graduation, students must successfully complete an internship with an approved interior design-related firm.
 Students must complete a minimum of 300 hours of an on-the-job internship experience.

 |Interior Design Electives||6|